oracle/python-select-ai/doc/source/user_guide/provider.rst

 .. note::

-   All sample scripts in this documentation read Oracle database connection details from environment.
-Create a dotenv file ``.env``, export the the following environment variables and source it before running the
+   All sample scripts in this documentation read Oracle database connection details from the environment.
+Create a dotenv file ``.env``, export the the following environment variables and source it before running the scripts.
-   scripts:

    .. code-block:: sh